 As a former member of the Janaki String Trio, Choi received the Grand Prize at the prestigious Coleman Chamber Music Competition and the Concert Artists Guild International Competition in 2006.
 The trio has performed and toured extensively throughout the United States, playing in major chamber music venues including Carnegie Hall’s Weill Recital Hall, Lincoln Centre, and the Kennedy Centre.
 They also toured Australia with celebrated Australian pianist Kathy Selby and played at the American Academy in Rome.

-Choi began his cello studies with with John Kadz at the Mount Royal College Conservatory in Calgary for twelve years before receiving his Bachelor of Music degree from the Colburn Conservatory in Los Angeles studying with Ronald Leonard in 2009.
-He received his Master of Music degree and Artist Diploma from the Yale School of Music as a student of Aldo Parisot.
-Choi will be receiving his Doctorate of Musical Arts degree in December 2017 from Stony Brook University in New York where he was under the tutelage of Colin Carr.
-Choi first joined the Calgary Philharmonic Orchestra at the beginning of 2017, and has served as principal cellist since March.
+Choi began his cello studies with John Kadz at Mount Royal College Conservatory in Calgary before receiving his Bachelor of Music degree from Colburn Conservatory in Los Angeles in 2009, studying with Ronald Leonard.
+Following that he received his Master of Music degree and Artist Diploma from Yale School of Music as a student of Aldo Parisot.
+In 2017 he received his Doctorate of Musical Arts degree from Stony Brook University in New York, where he was under the tutelage of Colin Carr.
+Choi serves as the principal cellist of the Calgary Philharmonic Orchestra and is on the cello faculty at Mount Royal University.
+He currently performs on a cello by an unknown maker, ca. 1880, from the School of Caussin in France.